jritsema/beanform/README.md

 them for destruction.
 ```

-then generate a main.tf source file
+Then generate a main.tf source file

 ```
 $ beanform